 Best Window Treatments for Cats

 With this wide array of pet window covering issues, there really are no completely cat proof blinds.
 But we do have a few helpful suggestions.

-First off, with pets or small children it’s always safer to choose cordless window treatments.
+First off, with pets or small children, it's always safer to choose cordless window treatments.
 Playful critters can easily get tangled up in dangling cords and hurt themselves.

 Have a kitty who bends blinds to get behind them?
-Try verticals blinds. cats can slip behind slats easily and and they’ll fall right back into place.
+Try verticals blinds.
+Cats can slip behind slats easily and they'll fall right back into place.
 If your cat chews on louvers, you can order individual replacements instead of getting all new blinds.
 If pet hair and grime are a problem, just wipe the PVC louvers clean with soap and water.

 You may remember these shades as the ones that rocket up if you let go too quickly.
 The modern versions are much more smooth and controlled.
 Pets can easily slip behind without damaging the shade.
 Roller shades don't collect dust and pet hair like mini blinds.
 Just wipe clean when needed.

 Shutters are durable enough to stand up to curious pets who just want to see out, especially in faux wood.
 But if you have a pet with a chewing problem, these can be damaged are expensive to replace.